Combtooth blenny: Habitat and behaviour

 Generally benthic fish, combtooth blennies spend much of their time on or near the bottom.
 They may inhabit the rocky crevices of reefs, burrows in sandy or muddy substrates, or even empty shells.
 Generally found in shallow waters, some combtooth blennies are capable of leaving the water for short periods during low tide, aided by their large pectoral fins which act as "feet".
 Small benthic crustaceans, mollusks, and other sessile invertebrates are the primary food items for most species; others eat algae or plankton.

-One exceptional group of combtooth blennies deserves special mention: the so-called sabre-toothed blennies of the genera Aspidontus, Meiacanthus, Petroscirtes, Plagiotremus, and Xiphasia.
-These blennies have fang-like teeth with venom glands at their bases.
-Species of the genera Aspidontus and Plagiotremus (such as the false cleanerfish) are noted for their cunning mimicry of cleaner wrasses: by imitating the latter's colour, form, and behaviour, the blennies are able to trick other fish (or even divers) into letting down their guard, long enough for the blennies to nip a quick mouthful of skin or scale.
+The genera Aspidontus, Meiacanthus, Petroscirtes, Plagiotremus, and Xiphasia form a monophyletic clade commonly referred to as the fangblennies.
+They have swim bladders unlike the other clades, and fang-like teeth with venom glands at their bases.
+Aspidontus and Plagiotremus mimic cleaner wrasses: by imitating the latter's colour, form, and behaviour, the blennies are able to trick other fish (or even divers) into letting down their guard, long enough for the blennies to nip a quick mouthful of skin or scale.